fastpok/hbs2/examples/chat/README.md

    hbs2-peer refchan get <refchan-key>
    ```

-#### NOTE
+> Note:

-Command `hbs2-peer refchan get <refchan-key>` and chat app may not work on empty refchans.
-So you can write some message using CLI.
+> command `hbs2-peer refchan get <refchan-key>` and chat app may not work on empty refchans.
+So you can write some message to refchan using CLI.

 ```shell
 hbs2-peer refchan propose -a <author-key> -f some-file.txt <refchan-key>